justtheimpaler/highfive/README.md

 );
 ```

 In practice cases like these ones would be extremely rare.
-They are not case that we will be encounter
+They are not cases that we will be encounter
 often -- or at all -- in business-grade databases.

 ## Usage